-Situated in the port city of Varna, the Park-Monument of the Bulgarian-Soviet Friendship (hence forth referred to as ‘the Monument’) is one of Bulgaria’s most imposing Socialist-era relics.
-In fact, I’d go as far as to say that after the former Communist Party headquarters of Buzludzha and the ginormous Monument to 1300 Years of Bulgaria in Shumen it is the third best structure of its kind that I have seen in this underrated Balkan country.
+Situated in the port city of Varna, the Park-Monument of the Bulgarian-Soviet Friendship (henceforth referred to as ‘the Monument’) is one of Bulgaria’s most imposing Socialist-era relics.
+In fact, I’d go as far as to say that after the former Communist Party headquarters of Buzludzha and the ginormous Monument to the Founders of the Bulgarian State in Shumen it is the third-best structure of its kind that I have seen in this underrated Balkan country.

 The Monument doesn’t have Buzludzha’s remote location or the spirit of adventure required in order to visit (*), and it isn’t as magnificent, size-wise, as the Monument to 1300 Years of Bulgaria but what it does have is a captivating history and an air of mystery about it which I personally think neither of the other two can match.

 (*) Buzludzha is in the middle of nowhere and can’t be reached by public transport.
 Furthermore, getting inside this crumbling mausoleum to communism involves a bit of prior knowledge and an element of luck.